 The Gender Pay Gap: Micro Sources and Macro Consequences

-We document that a large share of the gender pay gap in Brazil is due to women working at lower-paying employers.
-At the same time, women's revealed-preference ranking of employers is less increasing in pay compared to that of men.
-To interpret these facts, we develop an empirical equilibrium search model with endogenous gender differences in pay, amenities, and recruiting intensities across employers.
-The estimated model suggests that compensating differentials explain one-fifth of the gender pay gap, that there are significant output and welfare gains from eliminating gender differences, and that equal-treatment policies fail to close the gender pay gap.
+Using linked employer-employee data from Brazil, we document a large gender pay gap due to women working at lower-paying employers with better nonpay attributes.
+To interpret these facts, we develop an equilibrium search model with endogenous firm pay, amenities, and hiring.
+We provide a constructive proof of identification of all model parameters.
+The estimated model suggests that amenities are important for both men and women, that compensating differentials explain half of the gender pay gap, and that there are significant output and welfare gains from eliminating gender differences.
+However, equal-treatment policies fail to achieve those gains.

-Keywords: Empirical Equilibrium Search Model, Linked Employer-Employee Data, Worker and Firm Heterogeneity, Misallocation, Compensating Differentials, Discrimination
+Keywords: Wage Inequality, Amenities, Equilibrium Search Model, Linked Employer-Employee Data, Compensating Differentials, Taste-Based Discrimination, Monopsony Power

 Suggested Citation: Suggested Citation